YukiIsait/LinkSwitch/README.md

-# Link Switcher
+# Link Switch

-The Link Switcher allows changing the target of directory links by command-line arguments, such as switching Java versions.
+The Link Switch allows changing the target of directory links by command-line arguments, such as switching Java versions.

 ## Usage